REQUEST FOR PROPOSALS

-Proposals will be accepted up until 5:00 PM on July 14th, 2022.
-Three paper copies of submission are required in addition to one complete submission in a PDF format, which can be emailed to Tomeka Graham-Ouattara, Executive Secretary, at email@example.com.
+Proposals will be accepted up until 4:30 PM on August 25, 2022.
+Three paper copies of submission are required in addition to one complete submission in a PDF format, which can be submitted via https://www.bidnetdirect.com/new-york/departmenttofplanningcommunitydevelopment.

 Please place proposals in an envelope or box clearly labeled “Consultant Services Response to RFP for City of Mount Vernon Comprehensive Plan Update” and send or deliver to: